jlfaucher/executor5-bulk/docs/trunk/README.txt

 BUILD / INSTALLATION
 ---------------------------------------------------------

-Whether you downloaded a tarball or a Subversion extract, the build procedure is the same.
+Whether you downloaded a tarball or a CVS extract, the build procedure is the same.
 Use the standard Linux make mechanism:

         make